-Hard concrete floors are common in many different working environments, from factories and warehouses to retail shops, hospitals and more.
-The reality, however, is that hard concrete floors take a toll on the body due to their inflexibility.
+Hard floors (often concrete) are common in many different working environments, from factories and warehouses to retail shops, hospitals and more.
+The reality, however, is that a hard concrete floor takes a toll on the body due to its inflexibility.
 Having to stand and walk on hard concrete floors for long periods of time can lead to sore feet, swollen legs and even knee and back pain.
-Over time, you may suffer from injuries and/or chronic pain.
-Therefore, it is important to take steps to protect yourself when working on this hard surface, and the following tips will help you to do that.
+Over time, workers may suffer from injuries and/or chronic pain.
+And MSDs (Musculoskeletal Disorders) are the #1 category of lost-time work injury reported to the Workplace Safety and Insurance Board (WSIB) .
+Therefore, it is important to take steps to protect those working on hard surfaces.
+The following tips will help you do that.

 Frequently Change Positions

-When working on hard concrete floors, it is important to alter your positions as much as possible to reduce the impact of hard concrete floors.
-For example, you could bring in a small stool to allow you to sit down periodically and/or you could bring in a small step stool to rest one foot on throughout the day.
+When working on hard concrete floors, it is important to alter your positions as much as possible to reduce the impact of repeated strain on the same parts of the body

 Use Anti-Fatigue Mats

-If possible, you should place anti-fatigue mats in areas where you spend a lot of time.
-These mats soften hard concrete floors, thereby cushioning your feet and reducing pain.
+Where possible, add anti-fatigue mats in areas where workers spend a lot of time.
+These mats soften hard concrete floors, thereby cushioning feet and reducing pain.

 Wearing the same shoes or boots every day can cause foot discomfort.
-Instead, you should rotate between a couple different pairs of shoes.
-It is also important that you replace your shoes twice a year (every six months) because over time, footwear loses its cushioning and support.
+Instead, rotate between a couple of different pairs of safety shoes where possible.
+It is also important that you replace your shoes whenever there are signs of wear that affect the integrity of the safety shoe or work boot.

 Mister Safety Shoes believes that by providing the best fitting and supportive safety footwear, workers will be able to remain more focused and productive and be less likely to suffer from strains and pain that can lead to workplace injury.